forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * "Anti-SARS-CoV-2 IgA and Anti-SARS-CoV-2 IgG were determined with enzyme-linked immunosorbent assays (ELISA) on the EUROIMMUN Analyzer I platform (most recent CE version for IgG ELISA as of April 2020, specificity 99.1%, sensitivity 90.9%,..."
 ##### Results
 "We found that of the 919 individuals with evaluable infection status, 15.5% (95% CI:[12.3%; 19.0%]) were infected.
 This is a fivefold higher rate than the reported cases for this community (3.1%).
 22.2% of all infected individuals were asymptomatic.
 The estimated IFR was 0.36% (95% CI:[0.29%; 0.45%]) for the community and 0.35% [0.28%; 0.45%] when age-standardized to the population of the community.
 Participation in carnival increased both infection rate (21.3% versus 9.5%, p < 0.001) and number of symptoms (estimated relative mean increase 1.6, p = 0.007)."

+### References Spread Inferred from Sequences

+#### Summary Miller
+**Full genome viral sequences inform patterns of SARS-CoV-2 spread into and within Israel**
+##### Methods
+212 SARS-CoV-2 sequences in combination with "high-resolution epidemiological data" are used to deduce the spread into and within Israel.
+##### Results
+* "We find that travelers returning from the United States of America significantly contributed to viral spread in Israel, more than their proportion in incoming infected travelers."
+* "We further report high levels of transmission heterogeneity in SARS-CoV-2 spread, with between 2-10% of infected individuals resulting in 80% of secondary infections."
+  * "Specifically, if we assume almost complete case reporting, our phylodynamic analysis indicates that between 5% and 10% of infections are responsible for 80% of secondary infections.
+With lower assumed levels of case reporting, less than 5% of infections would be responsible for 80% of secondary infections." // considering that SARS-CoV-2 tests have a detection rate of about 50% and many cases are missed by contact tracing, an upper bound of 1/3 for the case reporting seem reasonable in the Spring 2020 in Israel => the model predicts that about 2% are responsible for 80% of the infections (p_h = 0.02 in Fig 6)
+##### Conclusions
+* "Our results indicate that superspreading events drive the transmission dynamics of SARS-CoV-2, suggesting that focused measures to reduce contacts of select individuals/social events could mitigate viral spread."
+* The global connectivity allows for massive introductions which suggests the importance of border controls. //The authors als conclude shelter-in-place restriction for halting viral spread but as of July 2021 it is known that shelter-in-place likely increases and not decreases the spread due to indoor aerosol transmissions.
+##### Method Details
+* "We obtained RNA extracted from nasopharyngeal samples.
+Sequencing was performed based on the V3 Artic protocol (https://artic.network/ncov-2019)."
+* "Instead of assuming a given level of transmission heterogeneity for Israel, we instead performed phylodynamic inference for the SEIR model across a range of transmission heterogeneities.
+Specifically, the SEIR-type model implemented two classes of infectious individuals, corresponding to a highly infectious subset of individuals (Ih) and a less infectious subset of individuals (Il)." // Detail description in Methods>Phylodynamic analysis> Equation (1) - (5).

 #### Summary Hodcroft